Donald B. Verrilli Jr.: Early life and education

 Verrilli was born in New Rochelle, New York, in 1957 to Donald and Rose Marie Verrilli.

-Verrilli graduated from Wilton High School in Wilton, Connecticut, in 1975.
+He graduated from Wilton High School in Wilton, Connecticut, in 1975.

-He graduated cum laude from Yale University in 1979 with a Bachelor of Arts in history and graduated with honors from Columbia Law School in 1983 with a Juris Doctor, where he was editor-in-chief of the Columbia Law Review, a James Kent Scholar, and a Harlan Fiske Stone Scholar.
+Verrilli graduated cum laude from Yale University in 1979 with a Bachelor of Arts in history and graduated with honors from Columbia Law School in 1983 with a Juris Doctor, where he was editor-in-chief of the Columbia Law Review, a James Kent Scholar, and a Harlan Fiske Stone Scholar.

 Career

 After graduating from law school, Verrilli served as law clerk to Judge J. Skelly Wright of the U.S. Court of Appeals for the District of Columbia Circuit from 1983 to 1984 and then for Associate Justice William J. Brennan Jr. of the U.S. Supreme Court from 1984 to 1985.

-Verrilli was a fellow at Columbia University Law School from 1985 to 1986, where he is now a Lecturer in Law.
+Verrilli was a fellow at Columbia University Law School from 1985 to 1986, where he is now a lecturer in law.
 He then joined Ennis Friedman & Bersoff, in Washington, in 1986. then joined Jenner & Block LLP, in 1988, as an associate, and eventually became a partner.
 While working at Jenner & Block, Verrilli also was an adjunct professor at American University's Washington College of Law (spring 1995) and Georgetown University Law Center (from 1992 to 2008).

 At Jenner & Block, Verrilli specialized in telecommunications, media and First Amendment law.
 In 2005, he represented the Recording Industry Association of America (RIAA) before the Supreme Court in MGM Studios, Inc. v.
 Grokster, Ltd..
 In 2007, he represented Viacom in Viacom International Inc. v.
 YouTube, Inc..
 During the same year, he also represented RIAA in Capitol v.
 Thomas and opposed the retrial of the case.

 Verrilli was appointed by President Barack Obama to become an associate deputy attorney general at the U.S. Department of Justice and served in this post from February 2009 to January 2010.
 In February 2010, Verrilli joined the Office of White House Counsel as a senior and deputy counsel to the president.

 By 2012, Verrilli had participated in more than 100 cases before the Supreme Court, and given oral argument in seventeen of those.
 In addition to Grokster, these include two pro bono cases that were notable in the area of defendants rights.
 In Wiggins v.
 Smith, Verrilli successfully argued that his client had been denied effective assistance of counsel.
 In Montejo v.
 Louisiana, he unsuccessfully argued that his client's Sixth Amendment rights had been violated when he was questioned after having counsel appointed for him.